ROC PAPER SERVICE

-When a property goes into foreclosure in Rochester and throughout all New York, a Process Server must first post a Notice of Sale in three (3) public places, then attend the Foreclosure Auction and bid as instructed on behalf of the lender.
+When a property goes into foreclosure in Rochester and throughout all New York, a Process Server must first post a Notice of Sale in three (3) public places, then attend the Foreclosure Auction, take copious notes, and bid as instructed on behalf of the lender.

 Attorneys & Law Firms often utilize a Rochester Process Server to retrieve documents, deliver or file them, scan & return copies, request old case files & provide copies, and other related tasks that Process Servers are uniquely qualified to execute.

 Attempts to verify a respondent's contact information may include a search of governmet databases, online directories & social media platforms, past neighbors, family, friends, colleagues, and other investigative methods & resources.